 5. Fine Dining

-Dining does not get any finer than the likes of Bouchon Bistro, Spago Beverly Hills, Il Pastaio and Mastro’s Steakhouse, to name just a few, in a city with a vast array of culinary options.
-It is no wonder that both Bouchon and Spago have been awarded AAA’s Four Diamond rating with their varied menus and wonderful dishes.
+Dining does not get any finer than the likes of Spago Beverly Hills, Il Pastaio and Mastro’s Steakhouse, to name just a few, in a city with a vast array of culinary options.
+It is no wonder that Spago has been awarded AAA’s Four Diamond rating with their varied menus and wonderful dishes.
 Il Pastaio, the celebrated Italian restaurant in the city’s center, has been pleasing local patrons and visitors for over 20 years.
 Make sure you’re camera-ready to pose for the paparazzi as they seek celebrities at this popular gathering spot.
 A fan favorite and always lively, Mastro’s offers thick, juicy steaks and chops and mouthwatering seafood.
 Not to be outdone, Beverly Hills hotels also offer impeccable dining with restaurants such as Jean-Georges at Waldorf Astoria Beverly Hills, Montage Beverly Hills’ Georgie restaurant and The Peninsula Beverly Hills’ AAA Five-Diamond rated restaurant for over 22 years, The Belvedere.

 6. City of WELLTH

 Derived from the term ‘wealth,’ which refers to a large amount of money and possessions, ‘WELLTH’ represents a new, less materialistic and more valuable life currency that encompasses wellness and is exemplified by health, purpose and happiness.
 Beverly Hills invites each visitor to pamper their mind, body and soul.
 The city has long been known as an authority on five-star experiences.
 But at its heart is a more mindful ethos that takes a holistic approach to happiness and wellbeing, enlivened by experts who champion the city’s health and wellness offerings.